-Please note: We are currently AT CAPACITY for cats & kittens, OPEN for dogs & puppies, OPEN for rabbits, and OPEN to other companion animal species.
+Please note: We are currently AT CAPACITY for cats and OPEN for all other species of companion animals.

 See below for definitions, "AT CAPACITY" and "CLOSED".
 Note, this is for owner-surrender animals at this time.